Production Pottery Policy

 Beautiful pieces of work can quickly fill up your closet, shelves, and relatives homes.
 And sometimes you just don’t know what to do with the work you’ve created, especially when space runs our.

-To help our members clear up space, we’ll identify and share with you shows, and places where you can sell your work.
+To help our club members clear up space, we’ll identify and share with you shows, and places where you can sell your work.
 This may include festivals like the Annual Western NY Pottery Festival, or even our gallery at the club.

 If a member becomes interested in creating, and selling work as a business, can we provide guidance and support?

-Yes!
-If a member becomes interested in selling their work and is set on becoming a production potter, we’ll happily connect them with production potters, ceramic equipment retailers, and others who could provide them with guidance.
+Additionally, we’ll happily connect them with area production potters, local ceramic equipment retailers, and others who could provide them with guidance.

 Pottery Club Glaze and Kiln Room